Death1Clown/VoidBot_open-source/SECURITY.md

 ### How to report:
 - Open a GitHub issue with the `security` label (without sensitive details), or
-- Contact us via the [VoidBot Support Discord Server](https://dsc.gg/voidbot-support)
+- Create a ticket via the [VoidBot Support Discord Server](https://dsc.gg/voidbot-support)

 ### Please include:
 - A clear description of the issue